 Although S.H.I.E.L.D. possesses futuristic technology, such as the Helicarrier, or the futuristic shuttles, some outdated aircraft can still be seen on the carrier.
 There is a huge number of Alpha-Jets, a German-French co-production that were put out of service by the German air forces in 1993, as well as showing some AV-8B Harrier II+, the night attack variant of the Sea Harrier, that is recognizable by its stretched nose, and is still in service with the U.S. Marine Corps.
 Finally, there is the latest and most capable aircraft on board: the F-35 Lightning II, that is about to be put into service by many air forces throughout the world.

-(at around 1h 45 mins) Enver Gjokaj plays the young police officer, to whom Captain America gives orders, at the beginning of the battle of New York City.
-He also plays Agent Sousa in Marvel's Agent Carter (2015).
+(At around one hour and forty-five minutes) Enver Gjokaj played the young police officer to whom Captain America gives orders at the beginning of the battle of New York City.
+He also played Agent Sousa on Agent Carter (2015).

-In the movie, Samuel L. Jackson and Jeremy Renner reprise their rolls as Nick Fury and Hawkeye, respectively.
+In this movie, Samuel L. Jackson and Jeremy Renner reprised their rolls as Nick Fury and Hawkeye, respectively.
 Both played similar roles in the same movie nine years earlier.
 In S.W.A.T.
-(2003), Jackson played Sergeant Hondo Harrelson, a S.W.A.T. team leader charged with assembling a team of individuals to defend against bad guys.
+(2003), Jackson played Sergeant Dan "Hondo" Harrelson, a S.W.A.T. team leader charged with assembling a team of individuals to defend against bad guys.
 Renner played Brian Gamble, an expert marksman, and once a member of S.W.A.T., who uses his skills against his former friend, and S.W.A.T., when the main villain's actions influence him too much, like in this film.
 S.W.A.T.
 (2003) also starred Colin Farrell, who played Bullseye, one of the main villains in Daredevil (2003).

-(at around 32 mins) When Agent Romanoff is on the Helicarrier showing Captain Rogers and Bruce Banner around, she's wearing a black jacket and pants with a red shirt underneath signifying the iconic colors of her code name: Black Widow.
+(At around thirty-two minutes) When Agent Romanoff (Scarlett Johansson) is on the Helicarrier showing Captain Rogers (Chris Evans) and Bruce Banner (Mark Ruffalo) around, she's wearing a black jacket and pants with a red shirt underneath, signifying the iconic colors of her code name: Black Widow.

 The bridge where Iron Man, Thor, Captain America, Hawkeye, Black Widow, and Hulk fight against Chitauri's army, is the same bridge where J jumps onto a bus full of tourists, while pursuing an alien in Men in Black (1997).

-(at around 48 mins) When Thor attacks Iron Man in the forest, J.A.R.V.I.S. informs Tony Stark that his armor is up over four hundred percent energy.
-When the camera focuses inside Iron Man's helmet, the real percentage of 475 can be seen.
+(At around forty-eight minutes) When Thor attacks Iron Man in the forest, J.A.R.V.I.S. informs Tony Stark that his armor is up over four hundred percent energy.
+When the camera focuses inside Iron Man's helmet, the real percentage of "475" can be seen.
 It appears to the left of the screen, close to Tony Stark's cheek.

-Joss Whedon revealed that Jeremy Renner injured himself during a stunt and caused production to halt for days.
+Writer and director Joss Whedon revealed that Jeremy Renner injured himself during a stunt and caused production to halt for several days.
 During the final battle scene where Hawkeye crashes through a window, Renner, who performed the stunt himself, ripped a muscle from his back to shoulder.

-Stark says "I can't do the equation without all the variables."
-This is very similar to a phrase said by Sherlock Holmes ("I cannot make bricks without clay"), another character played by Robert Downey, Jr.
+Stark said, "I can't do the equation without all the variables."
+This is similar to a phrase said by Sherlock Holmes ("I cannot make bricks without clay"), another character played by Robert Downey, Jr.

-Stan Lee: (at around 2h 10 mins) Creator of such Marvel comics as the X-Men, Spider-Man, the Incredible Hulk, the Fantastic Four, Iron Man, Thor, and many others, is the old man being interviewed at the end of the New York battle montage who says: "Superheroes in New York?
+Stan Lee: (At around two hours and ten minutes) Creator of such Marvel comics as the X-Men, Spider-Man, the Incredible Hulk, the Fantastic Four, Iron Man, Thor, and many others, is the old man being interviewed at the end of the New York battle montage who says: "Superheroes in New York?
 Give me a break!" and then returns to a game of chess with a fellow senior citizen.
 He also appeared in a deleted scene: after witnessing a waitress flirt with Steve Rogers, Lee's character says, "Ask for her number, you moron!"